scinlp-workshop/scinlp-workshop.github.io/index.md

 * 12:45       - END

 Each invited talk is roughly 25 min (which includes a few minutes of QA and buffer time for transitions).

+# Poster session

+Given the large number of submissions, we're splitting the poster session into three concurrent tracks (i.e. separate teleconferencing rooms).
+Each track will feature no more than 10 video poster presentations to allow time for questions and discussion.
+Tracks to be announced soon.

 # Panel discussion: The role of scientific NLP during an epidemic